loopDelicious/express-react-todo/README.md

+For development:

+`nodemon src/server.js` to start the API server on localhost:4000

+`npm start` will find index.js to start front-end server on localhost:3000

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.